 They’re a pretty impressive little nut!

-When I do sheet pan dinners like these Cornish game hens or this Mediterranean roasted lamb, there’s usually a vegetable to round out the meal.
+When I do sheet pan dinners like these Cornish game hens, this Mediterranean roasted lamb, or, this turmeric salmon there’s usually a vegetable to round out the meal.
 With this sheet pan maple mustard chicken dinner though, I thought a simple salad would be best as it’s already pretty balanced across the major macronutrients: protein, carbohydrates and fats.

 - 1 cup (4 ounces) raw pecan halves